 - Look at the number of different machine tools they have.
 Look at the quantity of each type.
 You may need to increase your production at some point.

-Once you've chosen the machine shop you want to work with, get as much information on their CNC machining capabilities and write it down.
+Once you've chosen the machine shop you want to work with, get as much information on their CNC machining for prototypes and parts capabilities and write it down.
 Keep it at hand when you design your product.

 2. Design Idealized Part